danielpollak/Beantalker/README.md

 <img src="https://github.com/hamdanspam/Beantalker/blob/master/20170212_012304.jpg" width=350>

+Install the beanTap.ino sketch for a double tap to get the time.
+Alternatively, install beandroid.ino, and rotate your wrist to the left, rotate to the right, and then read the time.
+The code is quite modular, so feel free to add your own "combination lock" type sequence of gestures.

-Rotate your wrist to the left, rotate to the right.
-Alternatively, install the beanTap.ino sketch for a double tap.
-A rotation or double tap activates communication between your phone and the bean, and the bean parses time data from the phone and displays it as a set of blinks in the following way:
+Rotation or double tap activates communication between your phone and the bean, and the bean parses time data from the phone and displays it as a set of blinks in the following way:

 ### Hours
 <table>